Healthy Homes Assessment Napier

 Napier Moisture Ingress & Drainage

-Protecting your rental property from moisture isn’t just about the interior of the building It’s about having to make sure there is somewhere to allow surface, rain and ground water to go, and to prevent it from getting inside.
-When it is damp and moisture, it is frequently those concerns that you aren’t aware of that could be a huge problem, causing damages to your investment and harming your tenant’s health.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building It’s about having to ensure there is somewhere for rain, surface and underground water to flow, and stop it from coming into the building.
+When it is damp and moisture, it’s typically those things that you aren’t aware of that can cause a lot of trouble that can cause damage to your investment and affecting the tenant’s health.

-Rental properties must have efficient drainage for the removal of the stormwater and surface waters, and ground water, which includes an appropriate runoff or outfall.
-Making sure the water has a location to go and that it doesn’t sit beneath structures is an crucial aspect of keeping your property dry.
+Rental properties must be equipped with effective drainage to eliminate rainwater, storm water and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a location to go, and also that it isn’t allowed to remain beneath buildings is a vital aspect of keeping your property dry.

-Alongside the drainage system that will prevent moisture from entering, if your property has an enclosed space between the floor and the surface, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.
+In addition to an irrigation system to stop the ingress of moisture, if your rental is enclosed between your floor and ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground to stop any moisture that is present in the ground from accumulating into the home.
-It also helps to prevent from causing damage to the flooring insulation.
+A ground moisture barrier is typically made of polythene and is laid on top of the ground, to block any moisture from the ground from accumulating into the home.
+It also assists in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection